Cristina-Colcha/Registro/README.md

 ## Contribute
 If you wish to contribute to the project, follow the steps above to clone the repository, create a new branch for your changes and then open a Pull Request.

-This README includes instructions for cloning, configuring and running the project in a local environment without a dedicated web server.

 ### Using the Docker image from Docker Hub

 If you want to use the Docker Hub image: